mongodb-developer/social-app-demo/README.md

 ## Task 1: Add `like` API endpoint

-Use the `pages/api/flutter/index.js` file as a starter to create `pages/api/flutter/like/index.js`.
+You will find a new starter file for the **like** endpoint: `pages/api/flutter/like/index.js`.

-This route needs to be able to only update the likes field of a flutter.
+This route should only update the likes field of a flutter.

 The request body will contain the flutter `_id`, `userId`, and `action`.